7 Best Rugby Shoulder Pads & Buyers Guide 2019

 I want to just say that even with all the protective clothing that you wear like Scrum Caps and Gum Shields etc,

-You should always be safe and don’t think that you will never get injured because you are wearing them
+You should always be safe and don’t ever think that you will never get injured because you are wearing them

 Always listen to your rugby coach about the correct way to tackle, be tackled, and just everything about rugby safety that they teach you